 Courtney Collen (Host): Hi there.
 Welcome to One in Eight, a new podcast series brought to you by Sanford Health.
 I’m your host, Courtney Collen with Sanford Health News.
 This series continues an important conversation to all about breast cancer awareness because one in eight women will be diagnosed with breast cancer during her lifetime.
-Normally we’re sitting down with our Stanford Health medical providers on a wide variety of topics from research and prevention to diagnosis and treatment.
+Normally we’re sitting down with our Sanford Health medical providers on a wide variety of topics from research and prevention to diagnosis and treatment.
 But today we have the unique privilege of talking with a woman who has been diagnosed and conquered breast cancer.
 Now serving as a mentor, supporting women going through that same journey.
 I want to introduce Sandy Dunn.
 Sandy, thank you so much for joining me.

 Sandy Dunn: Hello Courtney.
 Thank you for having me.